sunnyg-dev/Face-Detection-/README.md

-# Face-Detection-
+# Face Detection Using Cascade Classifier and Optimized Parameters
-Face Detection Using Cascade Classifier and Optimized Parameters
+Face detection is done using 2 image.